I’m Radhika, the author, home chef, photographer, stylist behind the scenes of this food blog just Homemade, based out of

-Houston, Texas Namma Bengaluru, India.
+Houston, Texas Namma (our) Bengaluru, India.

-Why “Just Homemade”?
+Why “just Homemade”?

 I believe in the Ayurvedic way of eating according to body type.
 I try my best to eat and feed my family, foods that are seasonal, natural, wholesome, local, fresh, unprocessed, organic and non-gmo.
 I consider it important to know what I am eating, where the food comes from, where the ingredients were grown and how the food is prepared.
-My dream is to one day, self sufficiently live life without a refrigerator, eating the freshest produce grown in our own backyard garden.
+My dream is to one day, self sufficiently live life without a refrigerator, eating the freshest produce grown in our own garden.

-What you’ll find
+What you’ll find here

-Given my cultural background, you’ll find a mix of home style South Indian recipes from Mysore-Bangalore regions of Karnataka, Tamil Nadu and Andhra or anything from a different cuisine that fancies me at the moment including egg-less bakes.
+Given my cultural background, you’ll find a mix of home style South Indian recipes from Mysore-Bangalore regions of Karnataka, Tamil Nadu and Andhra or anything from a different cuisine that fancies me.

 About Iyengar Cuisine